- Publication history

 The ASA is responsible for developing and maintaining engineering governance frameworks that reflect a whole of asset lifecycle approach and covers all key stakeholders including Transport for NSW, industry and the operator / maintainers of the NSW transport assets.

 These governance frameworks and processes outline that engineering services performed on NSW transport assets must be:

 - delivered by an Authorised Engineering Organisation (AEO) which must provide assurance for any engineering service provided

-A number of frameworks and processes will support the ASA authorisation of Engineering Organisations which have demonstrable processes and procedures in place to assure the design, safety and integrity of NSW rail assets.
+A number of frameworks and processes will support the ASA authorisation of Engineering Organisations which have demonstrable processes and procedures in place to assure the design, safety and integrity of NSW transport assets.

-AEOs can provide a wide variety of services for NSW rail assets, and it is anticipated organisations that deliver engineering services will become AEOs.
+AEOs can provide a wide variety of services for NSW transport assets, and it is anticipated organisations that deliver engineering services will become AEOs.